 Santa Fe hosts a variety of unique and enjoyable events every week of the year.
 Some of these take place at our sister hotel, the Lodge at Santa Fe, in the Maria Benitez Cabaret Theatre.
 Below are some Santa Fe events highlights to give you a sense of how you can spend your time when you visit.
-For those who prefer to plan ahead, these New Mexico events tickets are conveniently available by visiting ticketssantafe.org.
+For those who prefer to plan ahead, tickets for events around New Mexico are conveniently available by visiting ticketssantafe.org.

 YEAR-ROUND SANTA FE EVENTS

 Maria Benitez Cabaret Theatre, the Lodge at Santa Fe

 Just five minutes from the Santa Fe Plaza is our sister property, the Lodge at Santa Fe and the on-site theatre there features performing arts year round.
 Built to honor the legendary Flamenco artist Maria Benitez, this theater was designed on an intimate scale specifically to highlight the art of Flamenco.
 Every one of the theater’s 150 seats has great views, and certain performances include tapas and beverage services.
 Additionally, a variety of Santa Fe performing artists use the theater year-round.
 Arrive early and enjoy dinner or drinks at the award-winning hotel restaurant or scenic rooftop patio bar.
 Find out more and buy tickets for upcoming events.

 SANTA FE CONCERTS & EVENTS